 Some people decide to set them free outside if they have a large enough garden.
 The movement of the worms actually aerates the soil, allowing water to move more freely.

-Worms are also an excellent option for compost piles.
+Worms in plant soil are also an excellent option for compost piles.
 The worms help create soil by eating and digesting the food scraps, creating what is known as worm compost.